Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 ### Carbon cycle

 Permafrost is estimated to contain 1,600 GtC in the tundra.
 The main store of carbon is in the soil and permafrost: low temperatures mean little deompositional activity, and it may take thousands of years for plants to decompose.
-The biomass store is very little
+The biomass store is very little  due to the extreme temperatures.

 In the long-term, the degradation of permafrost and

+### Oil Extraction

 ## Human effects on the water cycle
 > 3.a.
 Human factors can disturb and enhance the natural processes and stores in the water and carbon cycles.